A Palestinian state

 In the last week or so, the UK, Canada, Australia, Portugal, and others have joined France in recognizing a Palestinian state.

+Josh Josh Keating has been writing about this.
 He covers foreign policy and national security for Vox.

 Well, yeah, I mean, it's been a remarkable wave, about 10 countries.

-This is why I declare that today France recognizes the state of Palestine.
+Je declare, this is why I declare that today France recognizes the state of Palestine.
+The United Kingdom formally recognizes the state of Palestine.

 Canada recognizes the state of Palestine.

-In terms of what it actually does for the people on on the ground in Palestine or in Israel for that matter, it doesn't change much.
+In terms of what it actually does for the people on the ground in Palestine or in Israel for that matter, it doesn't change much.

 You know, these territories are still under Israeli military occupation.